WeblateOrg/weblate/docs/user/checks.rst

    Here is a { message }, a { message.attribute } a { -term } and a { $variable }.
    Within a function { NUMBER($num, minimumFractionDigits: 2) }

-Generally, we expect translated Messages or Terms to contain the same references as the source, although not necessarily in the same order of appearance.
+Generally, translated Messages or Terms are expected to contain the same references as the source, although not necessarily in the same order of appearance.
 So this check ensures that translations use the same references in their value as the source value, the same number of times, and with no additions.
 For Messages, this will also check that each Attribute in the translation uses the same references as the matching Attribute in the source.

 When the source or translation contains Fluent Select Expressions, then each possible variant in the source must be matched with at least one variant in the